 When Link awakens, he jumps into the moat and finds the Ocarina of Time and proceeds to the Temple of Time.
 He opens the Door of Time by placing all three spiritual stones on the alter, this reveals the Master Sword resting in the Pedestal of Time.
 After Link unsheathes the Master Sword from the Pedestal of Time he unknowingly and unwillingly gives Ganondorf access to the Sacred Realm.

 Ocarina of Time takes place in two different time settings with players controlling both young Link and adult Link.
 The game starts when Link is a young boy trying to stop Ganondorf from gaining the Triforce.
 Upon gaining access to the Temple of Time and the Master Sword, Link travels seven years into the future.
-You learn that the time travel happens because, although Link is the chosen one to remove the Master Sword from its stone sealed sheath, you must be of a certain age to wield it.
-Therefore Link is trapped in a sort of “hibernation” until he is old enough to fulfil his destiny.
-When Link awakens he finds that in his absence, Ganondorf has used the Triforce of Power to take control of Hyrule and turn it into a post apocalyptic world.
+Link learns that the time travel happens because, although Link is the chosen one to remove the Master Sword from its stone sealed sheath, he must be of a certain age to wield it.
+Therefore Link is trapped in a sort of “hibernation” until he is old enough to fulfill his destiny.
+When Link awakens he finds that in his absence, Ganondorf has used the Triforce of Power to take control of Hyrule and turn it into a post-apocalyptic world.
 Link must now embark on a quest to save the once beautiful land of Hyrule.

 In a situation similar to the development of Super Mario 64 (released in 1996), Nintendo faced the difficult task of translating one of gaming's most beloved franchises into 3D, which meant a complete overhaul of the series' classic design mechanics.